avinashatluru/JuniorDesign/README.md

 ## Run Instructions
 In order to run this application, you unzip the downloaded source code and upload it into Visual Studio Code, **VS code**.
 After all the source code and necessary dependencies are installed, open a terminal in **VS code** by clicking on the 3 dots at the top of the screen, selecting **Terminal** and clicking **New Terminal**.
-Once the terminal is open, navigate to the **server** directory using the appropriate commands and run the lines 'npm i' and 'node server.mjs'.
+Once the terminal is open, navigate to the **server** directory using the appropriate commands and run the lines `npm i` and `node server.mjs`.
 If everything was properly installed, you should receive the message that server is running and that MongoDB is connected.
-Now, open a new terminal and navigate to the **client** directory the same way you navigated to **server** and run the lines 'npm i' and 'npm start'.
+Now, open a new terminal and navigate to the **client** directory the same way you navigated to **server** and run the lines `npm i` and `npm start`.
 This should open a new window in your device's default browser which contains the application.

+## Troubleshooting

 # Release Notes #